WhitmanCS370/sp24-lab3/README.md

 ## Team Roles
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: CHris
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Marlyn

 You will switch halfway through the _SDX Ch.
 3_ activity.